noquark/wormholes/README.md

 ## Features

-- ⚡️ **Lightning Fast** : Create millions of short links in minutes.
+- **Lightning Fast** : Create millions of short links in minutes
-- 🤖 **Unified Mode** : Run everything except databases in a single image for streamlined operations and easy management.
+- **Unified Mode** : Run everything except databases in a single image
-- 🚀 **Distributed Mode** : Run multiple instances of everything except the generator for scalability and high performance.
+- **Distributed Mode** : Run multiple creators and redirectors for scale
-- 📊 **Powerful Analytics** : Gain valuable insights of your audience with detailed event tracking and analytics, stored in TimescaleDB.
+- **Powerful Analytics** : Detailed event tracking and analytics

 ## Getting Started

 ### Preparing

-Default database configs are inside `deploy/conf`.
-Verify those.
-Included postgres config is tuned for my system for 5000 connections.
-Generate your own with [pgtune](https://pgtune.leopard.in.ua/#/).
-You may also want to mount volumes for database which you can do inside default compose files.
+To get started with Wormholes, follow these steps:

+- Verify the default database configurations located in `deploy/conf`.
+Make any necessary adjustments.
+- Consider generating your custom Postgres configuration with [pgtune](https://pgtune.leopard.in.ua/#/).
+- If needed, configure volumes for the database, which can be done within the default compose files.

 ### Running in Unified Mode

-Run wormholes with docker-compose
+To run Wormholes in Unified Mode using Docker Compose:

 ```sh
 cd deploy
 docker compose -f compose/unified.yml up -d
 ```

-Following are the API endpoints in unified mode.

-1. **PUT** `:5000/v1/links`
-2. **POST** `:5000/v1/links/:id`
-3. **GET** `:5000/v1/links/:id`
-4. **DELETE** `:5000/v1/links/:id`
-5. **GET** `:5000/l/:id`

 ### Running in Distributed Mode